 Cons:

-• Brakes could feel stronger for aggressive riders
+- Brakes could feel stronger for fast riders

 Key Details: